csegura/csegura.github.io/content/posts/2025/25_03_29_replace_525_disk.md

 ## Replacing the 5.25" Disk Drive

 I have a 5.25" disk drive that is not working properly.
 I have tried to clean the heads, but it is still not working.
 I have decided to replace it with a new one.
-I have found a new 5.25" disk drive on Wallapop, and I have bought it.
-The new disk drive is a Panasonic JU-475-5, also I found the complete service manual for it.
+I have found a new 5.25" disk drive on Wallapop (like ebay here in Spain), and I have bought it.
+Most of units are used, and untested, so I have been careful selecting the one I want to buy.
+Seller says that the disk drive is untested but was retired working.
+It's no the first time I buy untested hardware, so the seller seems quite honest, and I trusted her.

+The new disk drive is a Panasonic JU-475-5, (1.2Mb) also had founded the complete service manual for it just in case.

+![New disk](https://imgur.com/jbhfXNr.jpg)

 The installation is quite simple, just remove the old disk drive and install the new one.
 The disk drive is connected to the disk controller card, and it is powered by the power supply of the computer.

-![New disk](https://imgur.com/jbhfXNr.jpg)

 ![Old Ibm disk](https://imgur.com/b5BE9XC.jpg)

 ![Compare](https://imgur.com/jbhfXNr.jpg)

-## Disks
+## DS/DD Disks

 I don´t have many 5.25" disks, but I have some.
 Muy surprise is that most of them aren´t working.
 I have tried to recover the data from them, but I have only been able to recover some of them.